Britain's Most Admired Companies 2019

 Britain’s largest public companies and leading employers across 25 sectors were asked to evaluate their peers.
 Each sector comprises a maximum of 10 companies.
 Using 12 criteria, participants rated their sector’s rivals on a scale of 0-10 (0=poor, 5=average, 10=excellent).
 The sum of these scores provides the total score.

 Respondents were also asked to name their Most Admired Leader in a free vote across sectors.

 Running since 1990, Britain’s Most Admired Companies remains one of the most in-depth and best-established corporate reputation surveys in the UK.

-Britain's Most Admired Companies 2018 was revealed at an awards dinner at Claridge's on 4 December, hosted by Haymarket Media Group's owner Lord Heseltine.
+Britain's Most Admired Companies 2019 was revealed at an awards ceremony at Claridge's on December 3, with Management Today's proprietor Lord Heseltine.

-These are the businesses held in the highest esteem by their peers.
+These companies were the highest-rated by their peers.